Annual DOT Inspection (Ultimate Guide)

 An annual dot inspection is a thorough inspection of a commercial vehicle to ensure that it is in compliance with the Federal Motor Carrier Safety Regulations.

 This comprehensive check ensures that each truck, bus and trailer meets all Department of Transportation (DOT) requirements.
+(Check out our ultimate guide for trailer DOT inspections here!)

 This includes a visual inspection of the vehicle’s exterior and interior, as well as a test of its air brake system, steering, and lighting systems.
 The DOT inspector will also check the vehicle’s tires, wheels, and suspension components for any signs of wear or damage.

-Even the windshield wipers will be inspected!
+Even the windshield wipers and warning triangles will be inspected!

 These thorough inspections are very similar to when a DOT officer conducts a full Level 1 DOT inspection on your truck (and trailer).
+They are much more in depth than what a driver would typically review during their daily DOT pre-trip inspection.

 A FMCSA annual inspection is a thorough inspection of a commercial vehicle to ensure that it is in compliance with the Federal Motor Carrier Safety Regulations.